kinleyid/tempodisco/README.md

 In the above, red points are those where the individual chose the immediate reward, blue the later reward.

 Alternatively, we can fit a generalized linear model with terms chosen so that we can recover a discount function parameterized by the coefficients from max. likelihood estomation.
-This approach was introduced for the hyperbolic discount function by [Wileyto et al.](https://doi.org/10.3758/BF03195548) and we extended it to other discount [here](https://doi.org/10.31234/osf.io/y2fdh).
+This approach was introduced for the hyperbolic discount function by [Wileyto et al.](https://doi.org/10.3758/BF03195548) and we extended it to other discount functions [here](https://doi.org/10.31234/osf.io/y2fdh).

 | Name | Discount function | Linear predictor | Parameters |
 |--|--|--|--|